-- Lack of certainty causes anxiety, but avoid reaching for short cuts such as jumping to conclusions or making up facts.
+- Avoid reaching for short cuts such as jumping to conclusions or making up facts.

-- Don’t take a leap of faith, feeling and emotions no short cut to knowledge!
+- Don’t take a leap of faith, feelings and emotions are no short cut to knowledge!

 - Check against confirmation bias by asking yourself “What would I accept as evidence I am wrong?”

-- Check for logical fallacies by asking “what persuades me this is true, and being able to give a coherent concise and rational answer.
+- Check for logical fallacies by asking “what persuades me this is true?”
+Be able to give a coherent concise and rational answer.